EwertonRicardo/NewsApp/README.md

 # NewsApp

-This app was created to see the news around the world!
+This app was created to show the news around the world!